 • View self as “better than”/stronger/superior to others.

 • Sensitive to differing views expressed- often becomes defensive or attacks others.

 • Strong desire for others to look up to them/put on a pedestal.

 • Needs constant recognition, admiration, attention- but only on a superficial level.

 • Inflate talents, achievements, or responsibilities in order to appear important/above others.

-• Expect others (a partner) to anticipate their every need and becomes angry/ disappointed when needs/desires are not met-- resulting in devaluing another.
+• Expect others (a partner) to anticipate their every need and become angry/ disappointed when needs/desires are not met-- resulting in devaluing another.

 • Expect you to read their mind, and when you don’t, it is proof that you just don’t care or love them enough.

-• Have difficulty in taking responsibility – instead, they blame (you/others).
+• Have difficulty taking responsibility – instead, they blame (you/others).
 When arguments happen, they rarely admit defeat, since admitting their wrong to them is to be controlled and to look weak- in their dysfunctional eyes.

 Learn much more about Love Avoidance -- how these partners core issues sabotage relational intimacy, why they are the way they are in relationships, how relationships with Love Addicts play out, and much more-- order my book and read w/in minutes, The Love Addict in Love Addiction

 You might be interested in reading: